knaidu/problem-solving/strings/print_duplicate.md

 # Print Duplicate
-Given a string print only the duplicate chars in the string
+Print only the duplicate chars in the given string.

 ## Example
 ```